-See Chapter 1 for information about how to determine if the organization qualifies as a primarily formed or general purpose ballot measure committee. expenditures made in California.
-If it is determined that the committee is a general purpose committee, refer to Campaign Disclosure Manual 4.
+See Chapter 1 for information about how to determine if the organization qualifies as a primarily formed or general purpose ballot measure committee.

 - Description of Organization's Political Activities.
 On page 3 of the Form 410 in the "Provide Brief Description of Activity" field, a multipurpose organization, other than a federal or out-of-state PAC, must describe its mission or most significant activities and describe its political activities.
 This requirement may be met by referencing where the organization's IRS Return of Organization Exempt from Income Tax form may be accessed.
 Note: Although the "Provide Brief Description of Activity" field is included in the General Purpose Committee section of the Form 410, a multipurpose organization that qualifies as a primarily formed ballot measure committee must also complete the description field. - Calendar Year Filer ("CY" designation).
 A multipurpose organization that qualifies as a recipient committee because its political payments are more than \$50,000 in a period of 12 months or more than \$100,000 in a four consecutive calendar year period automatically terminates at the end of the calendar year in which it qualified.
 The organization must indicate its calendar year status by adding "CY" at the end of the description of the organization's political activities.
 An organization may elect to remain registered as a committee instead of terminating automatically by stating its intent to remain open on its initial Form 410 or on an amended Form 410 filed prior to the end of the calendar year. - Annual Committee Fees.
 A multipurpose organization that qualifies as a recipient committee must pay the \$50 annual filing fee required of all recipient committees.
 See the Form 410 instructions for additional information.